RoCE - Rocky

 0x11 – Congestion Encountered (CE)

 When both endpoints support ECN they mark their packets with ECT-0 or ECT-1.
-Network equipment treat the ECT-0 (0x10) and ECT-1 (0x01) marking as equivalent.
+Network equipment treats the ECT-0 (0x10) and ECT-1 (0x01) markings as equivalent.
 If the packet traverses an active queue management queue (a queue that uses RED or WRED) that is experiencing congestion and the corresponding router supports ECN, it may change the code point to CE (0x11) instead of dropping the packet.
 At the receiving endpoint, this congestion indication is echoed back to the transmitting node in order to signal it to reduce its transmission rate.

 Explicit Congestion Notification